lighterio/chug/README.md

 ## Load

+### .ignore(string|RegExp filenameOrPattern)
+Adds a filename or pattern to be ignored while chugging directories.

 ### .each(function callback)
 `.each` waits until all assets are loaded, then iterates over them with a callback that takes an asset argument.